wpmetabox/docs/_docs/fields/switch.md

 ## Overview

 The switch field shows a on/off switch for you to enable/disable something.
-It supports 2 styles (rounded or square) and custom text/icon labels.
+It allows editor to select styles (rounded or square) and custom text/icon labels.

 ## Screenshot